Ethiopia's Tigray conflict deepens ethnic rifts | DW | 08.12.2021

 After more than a year of war in Tigray, Ethiopia's ethnic divides now run deeper than ever.
 This will make it hard for the country to heal if peace ever comes.

-Shortly after nightfall in Ethiopia's capital Addis Ababa, volunteers wearing orange reflective vests and carrying sticks gather for a patrol by a neighborhood militia.
+Shortly after nightfall in Ethiopia's capital Addis Ababa, volunteers wearing orange reflective vests and carrying sticks gather for a patrol as a neighborhood militia.

-"We are watching and securing the peace of the neighborhood," member Leul Hassen told AP news agency.
+"We are watching and securing the peace of the neighborhood," member Leul Hassen told news agency AP.

 Vigilante groups like this are accused of stopping people and turning Tigrayans, one of Ethiopia's more than 80 ethnic groups, over to the police.

-Tens of thousands of Tigrayans have been rounded up and interred in crowded, unsanitary camps since the conflict began, rights groups report.
+Tens of thousands of Tigrayans have been rounded up and interred in crowded, unsanitary camps since the conflict began in late 2020, rights groups report.

 Arbitrary detentions have intensified since November when Prime Minister Abiy Ahmed introduced a state of emergency and called for citizens to take up arms against Tigray fighters and their allies, the Oromo Liberation Army (OLA).

-Rights groups and the United Nations have recorded wide-ranging ethnically motivated atrocities — from plundering and torture to massacres and gang-rapes — carried out by all parties involved in the Tigray conflict, including Ethiopian federal forces, Eritrea's Defense Force, Amhara special forces and TPLF fighters.
+Rights groups and the United Nations have recorded wide-ranging ethnically motivated atrocities — from plundering and torture to massacres and gang-rapes — carried out by all parties involved in the Tigray conflict, including Ethiopian federal forces, Eritrea's Defense Force, Amhara special forces and Tigray People's Liberation Front (TPLF) fighters.

-Ethiopia, a fragile federation of 11 ethnically based territories, is also seeing outbursts of ethnic violence in regions not directly affected by the Tigray war.
+Ethiopia is a fragile federation of 11 ethnically based territories and the spiraling ethnic conflicts are stoking fears the country could violently disintegrate.

-In a flare up of a boundary dispute between Ethiopia's Afar and Somali regions, some 100 civilians, many of them Afar herders, were killed in April, reportedly by Somali regional forces.

-Just months later, hundreds of Somali civilians were apparently killed after attacks by Afar militias.

-In the east of the Oromia region, dozens of ethnic Amhara farming families were killed in a spate of attacks, allegedly carried out by the OLA in February and March.

-The spiraling ethnic conflicts is stoking fears that Ethiopia could violently disintegrate.

-If the fighting reached Addis Ababa and unleashes communal violence across Ethiopia, United Nations aid chief Martin Griffiths said last week, "we're facing something I don't think we have faced before for many, many years: We're facing a fracture ... of the fabric of Ethiopia."
+Should the fighting reach Addis Ababa and unleash communal violence across Ethiopia, United Nations aid chief Martin Griffiths last week said that "we're facing something I don't think we have faced before for many, many years: We're facing a fracture ... of the fabric of Ethiopia."

 For US-based Horn of Africa analyst Yohannes Woldemariam, who grew up in Ethiopia, that isn't a far fetched scenario.